On Homogenization Problems with Oscillating Dirichlet Conditions in Space-Time Domains: Continuity of the Homogenized Boundary Data

 First let us compute the homogenized boundary data for $t<0$.
 Fix any $(x,y,t)=(x_0,t_0,t_0)$ with $t_0<0$.
 At this point, the inner normal vector is $e_2$ and the boundary speed is $1$.
-We turn to cell problems (R1)(R2).
-By uniqueness, we have a constant solution to (R1) which shows that
+Then for the first cell problem (R1) (with parameter $z=\tau=0,s$), we use the operator $F$ in \eqref{example}, boundary data $\sin(s)$ and the domain is $P_{e_2}$.
+By uniqueness, the solution to (R1) is just a constant: $v_s=\sin s$ which shows that the boundary layer limit

-where $F$ is the operator in \eqref{example}.
-Since $F$ only depends on the Hessian of $u$, the associated homogenized operator is the same as $F$.
-Then by uniqueness again, solution to equation (R2) is constant in $x$-direction.
-So we only need to solve the following equation in $\mathbb{R}\times\mathbb{R}^+$:
+Since $F$ only depends on $D^2u$, we get $\bar{F}=F$.
+Then the corresponding second boundary layer problem (R2) becomes

+By uniqueness again, the solution to \eqref{R2''} is constant in $x$-direction.
+So we only need to solve for the following equation in $\mathbb{R}\times\mathbb{R}^+$: